dekuNukem/duckyPad/firmware_updates_and_version_history.md

 ### Windows

 Download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.
-(You can also get it from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but it requires creating an account.)
+(You can also get it from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but requires creating an account.)

-Launch the `DfuSeDemo` software:
+Launch the `DfuSeDemo`:

 ![Alt text](resources/pics/dfu_start.png)

-In the `Available DFU Devices`, you should see a `STM Device in DFU Mode`.
+In `Available DFU Devices`, you should see a `STM Device in DFU Mode`.

 ![Alt text](resources/pics/dfu_available.png)

 * **If nothing shows up**, you might need to install a driver.
 [Click me for details](https://github.com/dekuNukem/daytripper/blob/master/dfu_driver_install.md)

-Press the `Choose...` button and select a firmware file in `.dfu` format.
+Press `Choose...` button and select a firmware file in `.dfu` format.

 * [Click me](https://github.com/dekuNukem/duckyPad/raw/master/firmware/duckypad_v0.21.0.dfu) to download the latest firmware (v0.21.0)